kalexmills/micro-many-to-many/README.md

 This repository demonstrates a way to achieve **eventual consistency** of a many-to-many relationship using **non-blocking I/O**, and a discipline for querying this data which makes it appear **strongly consistent**.
-At a high-level, both the Author and Conference services each expose internal endpoints for creating an Attendance record.
+At a high-level, both the Author and Conference services each expose *internal* endpoints for creating an Attendance record.
-A Gateway service exposes an external endpoint for creating an attendance record.
-Internally, it calls the endpoints at the Author and Conference service and handles any error conditions that may arise.
+A Gateway service exposes an *external* endpoint for creating an attendance record.
+The gateway internally calls the endpoints at the Author and Conference service and handles any error conditions that may arise.

 These error conditions are expected to be common.
-A client request to insert the Attendance of an existing Author at a non-existent Conference would yield a successful `INSERT` in the `Author.Attendance` table, whereas the corresponding `INSERT` to the `Conference.Attendace` table would fail.
-The failures are translated to HTTP response codes, which the Gateway service detects, rolls back the successful request by performing a `DELETE` on the `Authors.Attendance` table, and returns a `404 Not Found` response back to the client.
+A request to insert the Attendance of an existing Author at a non-existent Conference would yield a successful `INSERT` in the `Author.Attendance` table, whereas the corresponding `INSERT` to the `Conference.Attendance` table would fail.
+The gateway sees these failures as HTTP response codes, and then rolls back the successful request by performing a `DELETE` on the `Authors.Attendance` table, returning a `404 Not Found` response back to the client.

 If the above error-handling strategy makes you queasy, you're not alone.
 After the successful `INSERT` into `Author.Attendance`, it is possible that some query to the `Author` service may yield a result which refers to a non-existing `Conference`.
-However, if we design our Gateway to perform its queries carefully, we can avoid these dangling pointers before we return a message back to the client.
+However, **if we design our Gateway to perform its queries carefully, we can avoid these dangling pointers** before we return a message back to the client.

-We will design our gateway to make simultaneous requests to the Author and Conference microservice for each query which involves the Attendance table.
-In case a spurious entry is requested by a client, the corresponding microservice will detect it, and the Gateway can handle it.
-As a bonus, we are left with an API which always eagerly fetches details of the entities it returns, thus cutting down on the number of round-trips expected from the client.
+Our gateway will make simultaneous requests to the Author and Conference microservice for each query which involves the Attendance table.
+In case a spurious entry is requested by a client, the corresponding microservice will detect it, and the Gateway will handle it.
+As a bonus, we have an API which always eagerly fetches details of the entities it returns, thus cutting down on the number of round-trips expected from the client.

 Let's consider the possible outcomes when each microservice contains spurious entries.
 There are two types of queries